Development and Validation of Interatomic Potential for Sc and Al-Sc Alloys: Thermodynamics, Solidification, and Intermetallic Ordering: Computational Methodology

 \subsection{Determination of Potential Parameters for Sc}

 The MEAM formalism for HCP metals, including Sc, was originally developed by Baskes and Johnson~\cite{baskes1994modified}.
-In that work, the Sc parameters were determined by fitting to low-temperature properties such as lattice constants, elastic constants, cohesive energy, vacancy formation energy, and stacking fault and surface energies.
+In that work, the Sc parameters were determined by fitting to low-temperature properties such as lattice constants, elastic constants, cohesive energy, vacancy formation energy, and stacking-fault and surface energies.
 These validations established the accuracy of the potential for equilibrium and defect properties at 0~K, but no assessment of high-temperature melting or solid–liquid coexistence was carried out.
-In the present study, we initially adopted the original Sc parameter set of Baskes without modification and employed the 2NN option available in LAMMPS (``nn2=1'') \cite{baskes2007multistate, lee2001second, lee2000second} together with a cutoff radius of 6.5~\AA\ and screening bounds of $C_{\min}=0.25$ and $C_{\max}=2.8$.
-However, during high-temperature solidification simulations, the original parameterization failed to spontaneously nucleate the equilibrium hcp structure, and solidification instead produced either amorphous or mixed fcc/hcp configurations.
+In the present study, we initially adopted the original Sc parameter set of Baskes without modification and employed the 2NN option available in LAMMPS (``nn2=1'')~\cite{baskes2007multistate, lee2001second, lee2000second} together with a cutoff radius of 6.5~\AA\ and screening bounds of $C_{\min}=0.25$ and $C_{\max}=2.8$.
+However, during high-temperature solidification simulations, the original parameterization failed to spontaneously nucleate the equilibrium hcp structure, instead producing amorphous or mixed fcc/hcp configurations.
 This behavior indicated that the directional bonding and angular screening balance in the original Baskes set was insufficient to favor hcp stacking at elevated temperatures.
 To correct this, we carried out a minimal refitting focused exclusively on improving high-temperature transferability while preserving the 0~K equilibrium energetics.
-Specifically, the exponential decay factor $\alpha$ in the universal equation of state was slightly increased to enhance the curvature of the cohesive well and improve thermal stability near the melting point.
-In addition, the third angular weighting parameter $t_3$, which controls the relative strength of the three-body (directional) contribution in the background electron density, was reduced from $t_3=-3$ in the original Baskes formulation to $t_3=-4$.
-This adjustment increases the angular dependence of the embedding function, strengthening the preference for hexagonal close-packed coordination relative to cubic close-packed (fcc) environments.
+Specifically, the exponential decay factor $\alpha$ in the universal equation of state was slightly increased to enhance the curvature of the cohesive well, and the third angular weighting parameter $t_3$ was reduced from $-3$ to $-4$, strengthening the preference for hexagonal close packing relative to cubic close packing.